Feyerabend/logic/ERLANG.md

 (both to RAM and to disk) means that availability will be very high.

-Unfortunately, Ericsson has stopped its development of Erlang, and refrains from writing applications in it in the future.
-Many of the group that worked with Erlang left Ericsson and formed Bluetail in 1999.
+Unfortunately, Ericsson has stopped its development of Erlang, and refrains from writing applications in it in the future.[^corr] Many of the group that worked with Erlang left Ericsson and formed Bluetail in 1999.
 Bluetail was recently sold last August to Alteon WebSystems.
 Perhaps no company is eager for Erlang anymore, but many others are now starting to discover it.
 There is still reason to learn highly